dib-lab/2020-paper-sourmash-gather/manuscript.md

 other current approaches and has several additional conveniences (discussed in detail below).
-The comparison of hash-based estimation of containment to mapping results in Figure @fig:mapping suggests that this approach is an accurate proxy for systematic mapping.
+The comparison of hash-based estimation of containment to mapping results in Figure @fig:mapping suggests that this approach is an accurate proxy for systematic mapping, as also seen in Metalign [@metalign].

 There is one significant drawback to assigning minimum metagenome covers based on k-mers: because k-mers are not a perfect proxy for